Mdjeffri25/employee-management-system/README.md

-# SAFX Employee Management System
+# ZAVX Employee Management System

 > **Project Status**: 🚧 In Progress (Development)

-The **SAFX Employee Management System** is a modern enterprise application with a Virtual Assistant, built using Spring Boot, Hibernate, MySQL, and Thymeleaf.
+The **ZAVX Employee Management System** is a modern enterprise application with a Virtual Assistant, built using Spring Boot, Hibernate, MySQL, and Thymeleaf.

 ## Security Features (New)
 - **Authentication**: Secure Login with Email/Password (BCrypt Encrypted).